 I added silicone to the top of the shirt flower pot and placed the head on top.

-Options for his head
+Options for Your DIY Frankenstein head

+There are so many fun ways to decorate Frankensteins head.
 You can place a hat on his head, plant fall flowers, add faux flowers, or perhaps some branches.

 On Halloween, he’ll be a Halloween Frankenstein Candy Holder once I put the candy in his head.

-Halloween Frankenstein Candy Holder VideoComing Soon
+Halloween DIY Frankenstein Candy Holder VideoComing Soon

 Shop any of these stores and I receive a small commission at no cost to you.